 Identify routines that are safe to make this more manageable.
 Leave masks by your front door and in your car so they are always accessible.
 Invest in lawn chairs or picnic blankets to make meet-ups outside more comfortable.
 Schedule meet-ups in your calendar with the attendees to easily keep track of everyone you’ve been in contact with and when.

 Keep in mind, many states are reporting their highest recorded case counts.
-Precautions like those outlined are more important than ever — and these measures can save lives while still allowing you to enjoy the summer.
+Precautions like those outlined are more important than ever — and these measures can save lives while still allowing you to enjoy seasonal activities.